 If you sell cars, trucks, trailers, motorcycles, or other types of motor vehicles, you are expected to know all the ins and outs of the legislation surrounding this industry.
-Assuming you've visited our Licensing Requirements page and are in the process of applying for or have received your dealer registration, the following information and links will help you navigate the system and run a successful dealership that remains on good terms with the New York DMV.
+Assuming you've visited our Licensing Requirements page and you're in the process of applying for or have received your dealer registration, the following information and links will help you navigate the system and run a successful dealership that remains on good terms with the New York DMV.
 Again, these topics are the tip of the iceberg, so study the regulations guide.VEHICLE SAFETY SERVICES PHONE NUMBERS

-- Dealer business applications: (518) 474-0919
+- Dealer business applications: (518) 474-0919.

-- Information about procedures and regulations: (518) 474-5282
+- Information about procedures and regulations: (518) 474-5282.

-- MV-50 orders: (518) 474-2398
+- MV-50 orders: (518) 474-2398.

 Displays and signs: The business certificate issued by the DMV must be prominently displayed at the dealership.
 You must also have a permanent sign or window lettering, conspicuously placed, that gives the name of your business.